muxup/muxup-site/pages/2023q4/storing-data-in-pointers.md

   [documented](https://www.mikeash.com/pyblog/friday-qa-2012-07-27-lets-build-tagged-pointers.html)
   [in](https://www.mikeash.com/pyblog/friday-qa-2013-09-27-arm64-and-you.html)
   [detail](https://www.mikeash.com/pyblog/friday-qa-2015-07-31-tagged-pointer-strings.html)
-  on Mike Ash'es excellent blog.
+  on Mike Ash's excellent blog.
 Inlining the reference count (falling back to a hash lookup upon overflow) is a fun one.
 * V8 opts to limit the heap used for V8 objects to 4GiB using [pointer compression](https://v8.dev/blog/pointer-compression), where an offset is